 Certain vehicles are purchased and remarketed on the Company's own behalf.
-The Company identified a single performance obligation related to the sale of these vehicles, which is the completion of the online auction process.
-Under the new standard, vehicle sales revenue will continue to be recognized on the auction date.
+The Company has a single performance obligation related to the sale of these vehicles, which is the completion of the online auction process.
+Vehicle sales revenue is recognized on the auction date.
 As the Company acts as a principal in vehicle sales transactions, the gross sales price at auction is recorded as revenue.